cielliang/blog-cielyann/trunk/wp-content/plugins/post-rich-videos-and-photos-galleries/readme.txt

 == Frequently Asked Questions ==

+= What about non-WordPress sites/blogs ? =

+You can also embed your gallery in other sites/blogs using a HTML code.
+To create your gallery start here http://www.cincopa.com/wpplugin/start.aspx and follow the instructions.

 = How much storage do I need to post videos and photos ? =

 None, You don't need any space on your server, your files will be stored on Cincopa server.